 The stereo is more of a blot on the Qashqai copybook with tinny sound quality.
 The upgraded audio system will be well worth specifying for music lovers.

 The seven-seater Nissan Qashqai +2 is no more – the new Qashqai offers more space for passengers and luggage than before in response to owner feedback.
 Anyone wanting seven seats will have to opt for the new Nissan X-Trail instead.

-Overall, though, there’s still decent legroom in the rear, and the transmission tunnel doesn’t intrude on the middle-seat passenger’s foot space.
+Overall, there’s still decent legroom in the rear and the transmission tunnel doesn’t intrude on the middle-seat passenger’s foot space.

-However, the Acenta Premium Nissan Qashqai has a panoramic glass roof, which cuts into headroom.
+The higher spec Nissan Qashqai models have a panoramic glass roof, which cuts into headroom.
 There’s more space in models without this addition, but the combination of small side windows and black trim makes the Qashqai’s cabin dark.